cblanquera/intime/README.md

  prevent their `MIN` from being burned.
  - **Cooling Period** - The time between a wallet being generated and ready for mining.
+ - **Burned** - Tokens are purposely and permanently removed from circulation.

 ## Set Up